overington/dissertation-scattering-amplitudes/dissertation/chapters/70-amplitudes.md

   p_1 + p_2 + p_3 = 0
 \end{equation}

-Momentum is always transverse to polarisation (see Definition \ref{def:polarisation_vec)
+Momentum is always transverse to polarisation (see Definition \ref{def:polarisation_vector})

 \begin{equation}
   p\cdot \epsilon(p) = 0
 \end{equation}

-Using our definition of polarisation vectors from Equation \ref{eq:polarisation_vecotr_ref}, we can see that the expression of the polarisation vector for this particular vertex becomes:
+Using our definition of polarisation vectors from Equation
+\ref{eq:polarisation_vector_ref}, we can see that the expression of the polarisation vector for this particular vertex becomes:

 \begin{align}
 \label{eq:polarisation_vecotr_simple_amplitude1}